Tallinn Airport sits just 4 km from the Old Town. In practice, you reach central Tallinn within 15–20 minutes of leaving the terminal.

 For detailed fare rules and ticket types, see the official Tallinn transport page for tourists.

-When the Bus Is Not Ideal
+When Public Transport Is Not Ideal

 Taxi from Tallinn Airport — Price & Travel Time